yetanotherfrancisdeveloper/thinkcspy-exercises/README.md

 ## Chapter 9

 [In this chapter](https://runestone.academy/runestone/books/published/thinkcspy/Strings/toctree.html) are explained strings.
-You are going to learn about string methods, operations and loops with strings, etc. The arguments are listed as follows:
+You are going to learn about string methods, operations and loops with strings, etc. The paragraphs are listed as follows:

 <ul>
   <li><b>9.1.</b> Strings Revisited</li>